averyyyyyy/Anything-3D/AnyObject3D/README.md

    wget https://huggingface.co/jyseo/3DFuse_weights/resolve/main/models/3DFuse_sparse_depth_injector.ckpt
    ```

+You may also need to create a directory called checkpoints
 ## Get 3D Objects

 Now you can have a try to recontruct a 3D object from a single view image in the wild.